tjph/websocket-test/README.md

 # Shoe Store Demo

-Small vue3 / Vite/ Vuetify deamo using data from a websocket
+Small vue3 / Vite / Vuetify demo using data from a websocket

 ##### Installation